Micemade/micemade-so-widgets/readme.txt

 <li>Testimonials slider is a responsive touch enabled slider that cycles through testimonials.</li>
 <li>Post Carousel Widget that displays your posts or custom post types as a highly responsive carousel.</li>
 <li>Generic Carousel Widget that displays lets you present a list of HTML content in a carousel.</li>
-<li><a href="http://portfoliotheme.org/siteorigin-widgets/hero-headers/" title="Hero Header Widget">Hero Header Widget</a> that lets you display any type of header content with option to set Parallax, YouTube or HTML5 video background.</li>
+<li>Hero Header Widget that lets you display any type of header content with option to set Parallax, YouTube or HTML5 video background.</li>
-<li><a href="http://portfoliotheme.org/siteorigin-widgets/livemesh-grid/" title="Micemade Grid">Grid widget</a> that displays portfolio or blog entries in a nice responsive grid.
+<li>Grid widget that displays posts in a nice responsive grid.
 Masonry and packed options are supported.</li>
 <li>Client List widget to showcase the clients that you have handled.</li>
 <li>Pricing Plans to help get more sales.</li>
-<li><a href="http://portfoliotheme.org/siteorigin-widgets/icon-lists-buttons/" title="Icon Lists and Buttons">Flat style buttons</a> with rich set of customization options.</li>
+<li>Flat style buttons with rich set of customization options.</li>
-<li><a href="http://portfoliotheme.org/siteorigin-widgets/icon-lists-buttons/" title="Icon List widget">Icon list widget</a> that lets you use either images or icon fonts to create custom social icons list, capture payment options etc.</li>
+<li>Icon list widget that lets you use either images or icon fonts to create custom social icons list, capture payment options etc.</li>
 </ul>

 The <strong><a href="http://portfoliotheme.org/products/livemesh-siteorigin-widgets-pro/" title="Micemade SO widgets Widgets Pro" target="_blank">PRO version</a></strong> of the plugin comes with additional widgets and advanced features added to widgets above -